rurounigit/hootspot/README.md

 HootSpot is built as a modern Manifest V3 Chrome Extension with a modular, hook-based React architecture.

 1.  **Input**: A user selects text and uses the context menu, keyboard shortcut, or pastes text directly into the side panel's text area.
 2.  **Request**: The `background.ts` service worker or the UI (`App.tsx`) initiates the analysis. `App.tsx` coordinates state using custom hooks.
-The core logic resides in `useAnalysis.ts`, which, based on the provider chosen in `useConfig.ts`, calls the appropriate function in the API layer (`src/api/google.ts` or `src/api/lm-studio.ts`).
+The core logic resides in `useAnalysis.ts`, which, based on the provider chosen in `useConfig.ts`, calls the appropriate function in the API layer (`src/api/google/analysis.ts`, `src/api/lm-studio.ts`, or `src/api/ollama.ts`).
 The request sends the user's text and the relevant system prompt from `src/config/api-prompts.ts`.
-3.  **Analysis**: The **AI model (from Google Gemini or LM Studio)** acts as an expert in linguistics and psychology.
+3.  **Analysis**: The **AI model (from Google Gemini, LM Studio, or Ollama)** acts as an expert in linguistics and psychology.
 It analyzes the text for manipulative patterns and returns a structured JSON response.
 4.  **Response Handling**: The API modules in `src/api/` contain robust logic to parse the API's response.
 This includes extracting JSON from markdown code blocks and even attempting to self-heal malformed JSON to handle various model outputs gracefully.
 5.  **Rendering**: The `useAnalysis` hook updates the application state with the analysis result.
 This triggers a re-render in the React frontend, where `App.tsx` passes the result to the `AnalysisReport` component.
 This component then renders the full interactive report, including the D3.js bubble chart (`ManipulationBubbleChart.tsx`) and the highlighted source text.
 6.  **PDF Generation**: For PDF exports, the app uses a sandboxed `iframe` (`pdf-generator.html`) for security.
 It renders an off-screen, high-resolution version of the bubble chart using `html2canvas` and constructs the PDF with `@react-pdf/renderer` in the sandbox, preventing direct access to sensitive resources.